Assyrian-Remote-OpenSource-Society/Assyrian-Open-Source-STEM-Wordlists/README.md

 Finding, selecting, and compiling words is a time-consuming process, which could slow down an author who is not already familiar with the Assyrian vocabulary for the respective topic.
 With the existence of pre-compiled wordlists, authors of modern Assyrian STEM textbooks can produce their work at a much faster rate.

+## Formatting

+Eventually, a more visually consumable format will be given to the wordlists.
+At this time, initiating the effort has higher priority.

 ## Contribution

 This is meant to be a collaborative, open-source effort.
-And, at this time, the wordlists are in text format and they have not been sorted.
+And, currently, the wordlists are in text format and they have not been sorted yet.

 ## Additional Notes